OVERVIEWMake a difference in your community.Become a part of the Kitsap County team!Do what you love while serving the citizens where you live.

-Required Licenses, Certificates, Examinations/Tests and Other Requirements Please note
+Required Licenses, Certificates, Examinations/Tests and Other Requirements (Exclude if none required)

-- The successful incumbent will or may have unsupervised access to a vulnerable adult, or a vulnerable person, or access to a secured/confidential facility or computer system(s).
+- The successful incumbent will or may have unsupervised access to children under 18 years of age, a vulnerable adult, or a vulnerable person, or access to a secured/confidential facility or computer system(s).
 As a result, Kitsap County will be conducting an extensive criminal background check by law enforcement agencies, which may include fingerprinting.

 - Please review the following list of disqualifying crimes and negative actions to determine if you meet our standard for this position: https://www.dshs.wa.gov/ffa/disqualifying-list-crimes-and-negative-actions

-: The incumbent is responsible for obtaining and maintaining all of the following required licenses, certifications and other requirements.
+The incumbent is responsible for obtaining and maintaining all the following required licenses, certifications and other requirements.
 Prior to employment, the successful candidate must: